alainassaf/cleanup-xaappsandaccts/README.md

     <br>cleanup-xaappsandaccts.ps1

 SYNOPSIS
-    <br>Iterates through a XenApp 6.5 Application list and recomemnds cleanup actions to reduce the number of users/groups assigned to a published application.
+    <br>Iterates through a XenApp 6.5 Application list and recommends cleanup actions to reduce the number of users/groups assigned to a published application.

 SYNTAX
     <br>cleanup-xaappsandaccts.ps1 [[-XMLBrokers] <Object>] [[-addADGroupList]] [<CommonParameters>]

 DESCRIPTION
-    <br>Iterates through a XenApp 6.5 Application list and recomemnds cleanup actions to reduce the number of users/groups assigned to a published application.
+    <br>Iterates through a XenApp 6.5 Application list and recommends cleanup actions to reduce the number of users/groups assigned to a published application.
 The recommended actions will output to a txt file.
 If addADGroupList is present, then the script will create a txt file of new AD groups.
 It is recommended that this script be run as a Citrix admin.

 PARAMETERS